deepaksood619/deepaksood619.github.io/docs/technologies/apache/celery/workers.md

 The only question remains is: how many worker processes/threads should you start?
 The--concurrencycommand line argument determines the number of processes/threads:

-celery worker --app=worker.app --concurrency=2
+`celery worker --app=worker.app --concurrency=2`

 This starts a worker with a prefork execution pool which is made up of two processes.
 For prefork pools, the number of processes should not exceed the number of CPUs.

 Spawn a Greenlet based execution pool with 500 worker threads:

-celery worker --app=worker.app --pool=gevent --concurrency=500
+`celery worker --app=worker.app --pool=gevent --concurrency=500`

-If the--concurrencyargument is not set, Celery always defaults to the number of CPUs, whatever the execution pool.
+If the --concurrency argument is not set, Celery always defaults to the number of CPUs, whatever the execution pool.

 This makes most sense for the prefork execution pool.
 But you have to take it with a grain of salt.
 If there are many other processes on the machine, running your Celery worker with as many processes as CPUs available might not be the best idea.